Njan Marykutty Review: Jayasurya Is Matchless In This Film That Is The Need Of The Hour!

 - Captain: Top Film-makers Heap Praises On This Jayasurya Starrer!

-Njan Marykutty, the film from Jayasurya-Ranjith Sankar team has made it to the theatres today (June 15, 2018).
+Njan Marykutty, the film from Jayasurya-Ranjith Sankar team, has made it to the theatres today (June 15, 2018).
 This is one such film that has caught the attention of all the viewers, right from its announcement days and the theme handled by the film is unique, something which Malayalam cinema hasn't dared to do yet.
-Has Njan Marykutty lived upto the expectations?
-Let us wait and see..
+Has Njan Marykutty lived up to the expectations?
+Check out.

 Plot

 The story of Njan Marykutty revolves around Maathukutty, who was born as a male with a female's heart.
 Later, Maathukutty opts for a gender change and becomes Marykutty.
-It is her biggest aspiration to join the police force and what happens rest in the life of her has been narrated in Njan Marykutty.
+It is her biggest aspiration to join the police force and what happens rest in her life, has been narrated in Njan Marykutty.

 At first, let us see how the cast & crew members of Njan Marykutty have fared for the movie..